FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 - Stirring motor mount
 - Stirring motor
-  - Possiby necessary: Material such as dense foam to hold it in place.
+  - Possibly necessary: Material such as dense foam to hold it in place.
 - Shaft coupler to connect the motor to the stirring paddle shaft.
   - Possibly necessary: ~1" of silicone or surgical tubing to connect the shaft coupler to the stirring paddle's shaft.
 There are couplers that will mate various motors to the shaft, but finding them in the exact sizes required can be tricky.
 We have found that silicone tubing with 1mm walls and an 8mm outer diameter gives a snug fit that isn't too hard to work with.
 - Stirring paddle